RadekBuczkowski/anomaly_detection/README.md

 [Nord Pool - Historical Market Data](https://www.nordpoolgroup.com/historical-market-data/)

-If you have any comments or questions, you are welcome to leave them in the [Issues](./issues)section.
+If you have any comments or questions, you are welcome to leave them in the [Issues] (./../../issues)section.

 The entire code notebook is available in this repository: [Anomaly Detecton](./anomaly_detection.ipynb)